Man Utd Team News: Injuries, suspensions and line-up vs Brighton & Hove Albion | Goal.com

 He was due back in training this week though, and as long as Solskjaer is happy with his fitness in training on Friday he could well be available for selection on Saturday afternoon.

-Nemanja Matic and Paul Pogba were both absent from training on Wednesday but returned to join their team-mates on Thursday and should be fine to play, while Marcos Rojo remains in Argentina having returned to his homeland for further treatment on his long-standing injuries.
+Nemanja Matic and Paul Pogba were both absent from training on Wednesday but returned to join their team-mates on Thursday and should be fine to play, while Marcos Rojo remains out having recently returned to his homeland for further treatment on his long-standing injuries and only just returned.
 The defender initially returned to the United squad in early December, but he lasted only 45 minutes of the Champions League loss to Valencia and has not played since.
+Chris Smalling and Marouane Fellaini are both still unavailable.

 Man Utd Suspensions